covid-research-lib/covid-research-lib.github.io/index.md

 As of September 16, 2020, two drug products under EUA for COVID-19 treatment is **Redemisvir** and **Convalscent plasma**.
 In Canada, the “Special Access Program (SAP)” corresponds to EUA in the US.
 As of September 16, 2020, Health Canada haven’t granted any SAP or approval to drugs for COVID-19.

-### What are some emerging therapeutic treatment options for COVID-19 that have been recommended by the National Institute of Health (NIH) in the U.S.?
+### Q: What are some emerging therapeutic treatment options for COVID-19 that have been recommended by the National Institute of Health (NIH) in the U.S.?

 <div id="paper">
    <img class="paper_image" src="./images/Remdesivir_EUA.png">